bakirillov/exocat/TEMPLATE.md

 ## Comments
 COMMENTS_FOR_THE_CARD
 'Comments about the contents of the card'
-'Form additional link between two cards'
+'Forms additional link between two cards'

 ## Study
 ### Questions